Obidou Health Informatics will only use your personal information in order to...

 3.3 We will not use or disclose your personal information for any additional purpose unless we obtain consent to do so.

-3.6 We may sell your de-identified information, but only with your specific consent to do so, and not without a reasonable, mutually agreed upon, financial compensation to you.
+3.5 We will not sell your de-identified information without your specific consent and a specific reasonable, mutually agreed upon, financial compensation.